 Have you lost a loved one because of a workplace injury?
 Threads of Life is an organization that brings together those families who have been affected by a workplace injury.
 You can find out more on their website: https://threadsoflife.ca/

-It is also important today that you take some time to think about what safe practices and policies you have in your workplace in order to protect workers.
+Today it is also important to take some time to think about what safe practices and policies you have in your workplace in order to protect workers.
 Have you completed Job Hazard Analysis to identify hazards with each job?
 Have you created Safe Operating Procedures based on the hazards you identified?
-Do you have proper COVID-19 protocols in place?
 These are all things you need to do in order to protect yourself, your colleagues and your employees.